Salimora/ScanBookFrontEnd/README.md

 # ScanBookFrontEnd
 Scan book Front end assessment.
 Using index.html or scanbook.php as main page.
+When search the Book ISBN, will use AJAX to send request.
+And go to the PHP pages for searching relative data.

 Establish table
 CREATE TABLE `scanbook_front_book` (